rwxrob/zet/20210830121618/README.md

-work full-time as a Systems Infrastructure Engineer and Software Developer on a Cloud-Native team supporting Kubernetes for a High-Performance Computing (HPC) Machine Learning group within one of the largest corporations in the world (with it's own Class A subdomain).
+work full-time as a Systems Infrastructure Engineer and Software Developer on a Cloud-Native team supporting Kubernetes for a High-Performance Computing (HPC) Machine Learning group within one of the largest corporations in the world (with its own Class A subdomain).
 Don't worry that will all make sense soon enough.

 I've made it my life's work to professionally mentor *everyone and